KingdomParadise/KA_fbmessenger/README.md

 This file handles the chat activity with the users and it reads data from fresh_fetched_contacts.txt to keep track of targetted users.

 ### api.py
+There must be CHAT_API server running at http://localhost:8000/

 This file is called by auto_messenger.py files and it send request to CHAT_BOT SERVER for a reply.